 - Abnormal lumps in/around the mouth or neck

-- Lump-in-throat sensation that’s persistent or worsening with time
+- A lump-in-throat sensation that’s persistent or worsening with time

 - Tongue numbness or pain that persists